TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

-Go to the automation file
+Go to the the automate folder and run the automate.py Python file
 ```
 cd wp2\t2.1\v1.0\pipeline\automate
 python automate.py